SQUID: Faster Analytics via Sampled Quantile Estimation: Introduction

 Our work revisits the \qMAX problem and observes that finding an exact quantile is rather slow.
-Instead, we propose a novel algorithm that allow us to use approximate quantiles.
-We argue that while the existing \qMAX algorithm~\cite{qMax} is asymptotically optimal its speed can further be improved by periodically finding an \emph{approximate} quantile that allow us to evict at least $q\cdot \gamma\cdot \eta$, for some $\eta\in(0,1)$, with high probability.
-Our work extensively leverages this idea and suggests the \sys algorithm that follows the Las Vegas algorithmic paradigm.
-Las Vegas algorithms have guaranteed correctness, but their runtime may take a long time in rare cases.
-We show that \sys markedly speeds up \qMAX, which translates to higher throughput in multiple network measurement tasks that utilize the \qMAX structure.
+Instead, we propose a novel algorithm that allows us to use approximate quantiles.
+Using approximate quantiles allows us to perform the quantile search on samples rather than all the $q$ items, improving the runtime.
+We argue that while the existing \qMAX algorithm~\cite{qMax} is asymptotically optimal, its speed can further be improved by periodically finding an \emph{approximate} quantile that allows us to evict at least $q\cdot \gamma\cdot \eta$ items, for some $\eta\in(0,1)$, with high probability.
+Our work leverages this idea and proposes the \sys algorithm that follows the Las Vegas algorithmic paradigm, which guarantees correctness but whose runtime is a random variable. \sys markedly speeds up \qMAX, which translates to higher throughput in multiple \mbox{analytics tasks that utilize the \qMAX structure.}